A Deep Dive into the Obsessed Garage Approach to Naming Fittings and Quick Disconnects.

 NPT is also a tapered thread that requires pipe tape or sealant to create a tight seal.
 There is not an o-ring connection in an NPT application, so the connection of the male and female threads and pipe tape is the only thing creating a nice seal.
 This is why some of our products come with fittings installed extremely tight.

 GHT: Garden Hose Thread (GHT) is commonly used on water faucets, hose bibbs, and garden hoses.
 GHT is always in a 3/4" size and is not tapered like NPT.
-Also unlike NPT, the thread in this type of connection has almost nothing to do with the seal and keeping leaks away, other than being the tightening agent.
+Also, unlike NPT, the thread in this type of connection has almost nothing to do with the seal and keeping leaks away other than being the tightening agent.
 In a GHT connection, a rubber washer is always acting as a seal in the female threaded end of the connection.
-The threads allow the two points to be drawn close together and press against the rubber washer.
+The threads allow the two points to be drawn close together and pressed against the rubber washer.
 This creates a watertight seal.
-The use of pipe tape or sealant in a GHT connection will actually invite leaks rather than solve them.
+Using pipe tape or sealant in a GHT connection will invite leaks rather than solve them.
 Always check the rubber washer if you're having garden hose leaking issues.

 14mm and 15mm M22: M22 is both a thread size and a connection type in the pressure washer world.
-This type of connection is commonly found on a standard pressure washer hose and it's connection to the machine and to the sprayer.
-Many OE sprayers and wands have an M22 connection between.
+This type of connection is commonly found on a standard pressure washer hose, and it's connection to the machine and to the sprayer.
+Many OE sprayers and wands have an M22 connection between them.
 The nice thing about an M22 connection in a high-pressure scenario is that there is an internal o-ring on the internal shaft of the connection.
 This creates a nice watertight seal.
 Much like GHT, the thread doesn't provide the seal, and pipe tape should not be used.
 This connection type and the 14mm and 15mm variants define the size of that inner shaft.
 Kranzle, Karcher, Greenworks, Ryobi, and pretty much all gas pressure washers use the industry standard of 14mm M22.
 But 15mm has become very popular for the stuff coming out of China and Europe: SunJoe, AR Blue (consumer line), Stanley, and others.